 By default, flipping houses is a safer form of investing as the capital invested is not kept at risk for as long as investment properties used for rental profit.
 As soon as the property is sold, the capital gain is returned to the investor and able to be used elsewhere.
 This means investors who choose the house flipping method are not as reliant on market fluctuations as they aren’t at risk of the real estate market dropping for long periods of time.

 Additionally, house flipping doesn’t require any of the additional management or maintenance costs involved with owning a rental investment property.
 Not dealing with finding tenants and potential vacancy can save an investor time, stress and money.

 Although house flipping requires a lot of effort, it is also a very rewarding process.
 People who decide to take this approach can be completely hands on, fixing up the building themselves.
 This is often the most cost effective method of house flipping as it ensures the outgoing costs aren’t too high during the improvement process.
 Being involved in the home improvement process will bring personal satisfaction to the investor, during the period of renovations or upgrades, and also at final sale of the property.

 House flipping by nature is a form of active income as it requires a of minimum management of the upgrade process, and at most can involve full time manual labour.
 The skills and satisfaction that come from this are often what draws people to choose house flipping as an investment method.

 If you are considering undertaking the process of house flipping as an investment opportunity, you will require a property valuation report to calculate your tax liability.
 As tax requirements can greatly affect the overall profit of your investment pursuits it is imperative that your property is accurately and honestly valued.
 The last thing you’d want is to pay more than you should.

-Our team of expert valuers are API certified with over 20 years of experience each, so you can have complete assurance that your property valuation report will be well-informed and accurate.
+Our team of expert property valuers in Melbourne are API certified with over 20 years of experience each, so you can have complete assurance that your property valuation report will be well-informed and accurate.